build-on-aws/content/posts/understanding-streaming-data-uses-cases-and-applications-how-to-move-to-real-time-analytics/index.md

 date: 2023-06-13
 ---

-A lot of things have changed in the past few years in how we handle data, from introducing different ways to store it using data warehousing, Hadoop, and NoSQL databases to offering remote storage and faster compute through cloud computing.
-Advancements in networking and computing have pushed more processing to happen at the edge with edge computing and the Internet of Things.
+A lot has changed in the past few years in how we handle data, including the introduction of different ways to store it using data warehousing, Hadoop, and NoSQL databases, as well as the availability of remote storage and faster processing through cloud computing.
+Advancements in networking and computing have pushed more processing to happen at the edge with Internet of Things and edge computing.
 Now we are seeing a diverse set of data sources sending data more often and at higher quality.

 ![FIGURE 1 showing a graphic of the city skyline with connectivty, to show how our lives have become connected](images/Figure1.jpeg "Source: Adobe Stock")